 The students are assessed at the start of Year 7 and placed into ability groups that allow all students to be effectively challenged.
 Pupils are assessed after each activity.
 These form part of the Pupil Profile Database which generates an end of year level so we can track the students’ progress over time and lay the foundations for academic success at KS4.

 The KS3 curriculum contains a wide range of engaging activities to inspire our students to excel and develop their skills in numerous sports, alongside our key learning attributes and values.
 Respect, fair play, resilience and teamwork are the foundations of PE at Fulford, on which all of our activities are based upon.

 In Year 7, the students focus on foundation skills in the activities on offer, alongside the key principles of sport, such as use of space, teamwork and basic rules and officiating.
 There is also an introduction into the theoretical side of sport, including the long-term benefits of a healthy active lifestyle and physical activity, how to warm up effectively and how to apply the different components of fitness.

 In Year 8, the students build on the knowledge of the previous year and focus on specific skills and techniques in the different sports and increase their understanding of the rules and gameplay.
-They also further develop their understanding of theory with work on types of training and effects of exercise on the body.
+They also further develop their understanding of theory with logical progressions on what they covered in Y7.